 President: Lisa Osborn is a longtime radio broadcaster and entrepreneur.
-Currently she serves as news and public affairs director at KCSB FM 91.9, the radio station at UCSB, where she advises student leaders and trains volunteer reporters.
-She also has a business that produces on-hold messages and narration services.
-Lisa hosts a health/wellness and personal growth podcast.
-Prior to moving to Santa Barbara, Lisa was a radio news anchor in Los Angeles and an on-air host (deejay) at a national radio network, playing ‘classic hits’ and ‘oldies’ music on radio stations across the USA.
+Currently she serves as news and public affairs director at KCSB FM 91.9, the radio station at UC Santa Barbara, where she advises student leaders and trains volunteer reporters.
+She also has a business that does voice-over work and produces on-hold messages and narration services.
+Lisa has shares her passions & talents in two podcasts: her BroadcastEdge podcast offers pro-broadcast tips for radio hosts and podcasters, and AromaThrive, a podcast that focuses on natural remedies, health/wellness and personal growth.
+Prior to moving to Santa Barbara, Lisa anchored news at some of the top news/talk radio stations in Los Angeles.
+She was also an on-air host (deejay) at a national radio network, playing ‘classic hits’ and ‘oldies’ music on radio stations across the USA.

 Secretary: Lisa Danhi is passionate about collaborating on equitable, educational, and socially responsive grass-roots projects to improve access, understanding, and activities that serve our community, especially through AWC!
 At our board meetings, Lisa employs her desire to compassionately structure F2F and virtual discourse to maximize productive listening.
 She is honored to bring her 26+ years’ experience in business, education, content development, and creatively technical writing to her new role as Secretary.
 As a non-traditional returning student (read: mid-life), she earned her BA in Literature and then her MA in Education at UCSB while raising her three now-adult children; consequently, she is a persistent proponent of “everything in its own time”.